federgraph/RiggVar-RG38/doc/T-RggData.md

 The short captions of actions, shown on buttons, should be unique across the whole range of actions used in the app.

-DAT: The long report used when copying data to the clipboard.
-May be too long to show on screen.
+DAT: The long report used when copying data to the clipboard, it may be too long to show on screen.

 dat: The short report shown on screen.
 It can be used by humans when providing input.